philippotto-hauber/poll-tracker-assignment/README.md

 venv\Scripts\activate
 pip install -r requirements.txt
 ```
-**Note**: when testing the portability of the script to Linux, creating the virtual environment and installing the few necessary packages took a surprisingly long time (~12 min).
+**Note**: when testing the portability of the script to Linux, it took a surprisingly long time to create the virtual environment and install the few necessary packages (~12 min).

 ### Logging and error handling